 Bulimia is characterized by habitual binge eating and purging.
 Someone with bulimia may undergo weight fluctuations, but rarely experiences the low weight associated with anorexia.
 Both disorders can involve compulsive exercise or other forms of purging food eaten, such as by self-induced vomiting or laxative use.

-Binge eating disorders, food phobia, and body image disorders are also becoming increasingly common in adolescence.
+Binge eating disorders, food-phobias, and body image disorders are also becoming increasingly common in adolescence.

 It’s important to remember that eating disorders can easily get out of hand and are difficult habits to break.
 Eating disorders are serious clinical problems that require professional treatment by doctors, therapists, and nutritionists.

-The causes of eating disorders aren’t entirely clear.
-However, a combination of psychological, genetic, social, and family factors are thought to be involved.
+There is not one specific cause of eating disorders.
+However, a combination of psychological, genetic, social, and family factors is thought to be involved.

-For kids with eating disorders, there may be a difference between the way they see themselves and how they actually look.
-People with anorexia or bulimia often have an intense fear of gaining weight or being overweight and think they look bigger than they actually are.
-Also, certain sports and activities (like cheerleading, gymnastics, ballet, ice skating, and wrestling) that emphasize certain weight classes may put some kids or teens at greater risk for eating disorders.
+For kids with eating disorders, there may be a difference between the way they see themselves and how they look.
+People with anorexia or bulimia often have an intense fear of gaining weight and think they look bigger than they actually are.
+Certain sports and activities (like cheerleading, gymnastics, ballet, ice skating, and wrestling) that emphasize certain weight classes may put some kids or teens at greater risk for eating disorders.

 Some research suggests that media images contribute to the rise in the incidence of eating disorders.
 Most celebrities in advertising, movies, TV, and sports programs are very thin, and this may lead girls to think that the ideal of beauty is extreme thinness.
 Boys, too, may try to emulate a media ideal by drastically restricting their eating and compulsively exercising to build muscle mass.